h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 * all uses of the RADIUS shared secret have been removed,

 * The now-unused Request and Response Authenticator fields have been repurposed to carry an opaque Token which identifies requests and responses,

+* There are now also Client Security and Server Security flags in the packet header, which allow clients or servers to indicate the security of packets,

 * The Message-Authenticator attribute ({{RFC3579}} Section 3.2) is not sent in any packet, and if received is ignored,